-COVID-19 accelerated the adoption of community supervision apps.
+COVID-19 accelerated the adoption of community

+supervision apps.
 Although some agencies were using supervision apps before the pandemic, the associated social distancing restrictions created a greater need for remote tools.
-As agencies were forced to limit or even suspend in-person contact with individuals on supervision, supervision apps became an attractive option, allowing for the provision of a wide range of services without the need to meet in-person.

-The capabilities of smartphones are advancing, enabling more supervision features.
-Consumer markets create new smartphone capabilities while driving prices down.
+As agencies were forced to limit or even suspend in-person contact with individuals on supervision, supervision apps became an attractive option, allowing for the provision of a wide range of services without the need to meet in-person.38 create new smartphone capabilities while driving prices down.
 Smartphone improvements will likely enable new community supervision application capabilities at lower costs.
 Key smartphone features allow community supervision applications to authenticate individuals' identity, facilitate communication between supervision officers and individuals on community supervision, and verify the location of the smartphone.